High Voltage Power Supply Applications: The Electrophotographic Process

 The Basic Electrophotographic Process and the Role of High Voltage Power Supplies

 The electrophotographic process mainly consists of the following steps: charging, exposure, developing, transfer, fusing, and cleaning.
-Let's explore how high-voltage technology is utilized in each of these stages.
+The following sections outline how high-voltage technology is applied in each of these stages.

 1. Charging